RoquetteTenreiro/MZ/script.md

 ### 4.3 Unsupervised k-means clustering

-Upload libraries and apply k-means to the dataset; please do not forget to scale your data.
+Uploading libraries and applying k-means to the dataset; please do not forget to scale your data.

 ``` {r}
 library(dplyr)